move-coop/parsons/docs/databases.rst

    :inherited-members:

 ********
 Redshift
 ********

-See :doc:`redshift` section for details.
+See :doc:`redshift` section for documentation.